Alejandro-Ramos/OverflowMath/README.md

 # OverflowMath
-This library was made to handle math operations (like addition, subtraction, etc), without allowing the number to overflow or underflow.
+This library handles math operations (like addition, subtraction, etc.), without allowing the number to overflow or underflow.

 It is currently under development on GitHub at: https://github.com/Alejandro-Ramos/OverflowMath

-It is still in very early stages, but more will come soon.
+Addition, subtraction, multiplication, and division have been implemented so far, with more to come.

 ### MAINTAINERS